GitShanks14/glove-controlled-hand/README.md

 MPin[5] to contain the PWN pin numbers the motors are connected to.
 Default = {10,9,6,5,3}.
 ResPos[5], GriPos[5] to be set using the "Servo test 3" script on the arm.
 Vavg[5] is set during the calibration step.
 Input 'c' to calibrate as described above.
 Vary VMax[5] to fine-tune the control of the hand.
+The "glove test" scripts can be used.

+### Glove test
+#### Glove test 1
+Displays the voltages at each of the resistive dividers.

+#### Glove test 2
+Sends the voltages over a serial interface.
+Can be used with the MATLAB scripts: init.m, measure_T.m and terminate.m to measure all 5 fingers over T seconds.